krishnenc/routing-akka/README.md

 run

-An assertion error should the thrown in project remote
+An assertion error should be thrown in project remote

 N.B According to Viktor Klang a SmallestMailbox router should not be used with a Balancing Dispatcher